 On those oh-so-rare occasions when I’ve won the IBL, it’s taken as “little” as three or four minutes for the backup to complete.
 Once the backup completes, the actual sync takes but a couple of minutes.

 I found this new behavior so annoying, I was positive it had to be a bug—I even went so far as to restore my iPhone to factory stock and upgrade it again, just to be sure (no luck; I was still an unwilling participant in the IBL).
-Just as I finished doing that, though, I found that this isn’t a bug, it’s a feature:
+Just as I finished doing that, though, I found that this isn’t a bug,

 If you have configured your iPhone or iPod touch to automatically sync with iTunes on a specific computer, iTunes will back up the iPhone or iPod touch after you connect it to that computer and sync with iTunes. … iTunes only makes one backup each time you connect, even if you sync multiple times before disconnecting.